 How do I get an SR-22 form in Texas?

 To get an SR-22 form in Texas, you’ll need to contact an insurance carrier that issues them.
 Geico, Progressive, USAA, American Family and Safeco are some of the companies that sell car insurance and issue SR-22s.
-If you have insurance, you only need the SR-22.
+If you already have an active insurance policy that satisfies state minimum requirements, you may even be able to obtain an SR-22 from a different insurer.
 If not, you’ll need to obtain car insurance before the SR-22 can be issued.
+SR-22 insurance does not exist, instead you need to have the SR-22 Texas form issued on your behalf as proof of an existing policy.

 Can I cancel insurance after I get my license back?

-Texas requires you to maintain an SR-22 for two years, and in order to drive legally, you must always have minimum liability coverage.
+Texas requires you to maintain an SR-22 for two years, and in order to drive legally, you must always have at least minimum liability coverage.

 How can I get my Texas driver’s license reinstated?